confluentinc/ksql/docs/operate-and-deploy/schema-inference-with-id.md

   );
 ```

-In this example, you don't need to define any columns in the CREATE statement. ksqlDB infers this
+In this example, you don't need to define any columns in the CREATE statement.
-information automatically from {{ site.sr }} using the provided `VALUE_SCHEMA_ID`.
+ksqlDB infers this information automatically from {{ site.sr }} using the

-!!! important
-    The schema referred to by `VALUE_SCHEMA_ID` must be registered in
-    {{ site.sr }}.
-It can be under any subject but must match the format
-    defined by `VALUE_FORMAT`.
+provided `VALUE_SCHEMA_ID`.

 #### With a key column